avl/savefile/README.md

 # Obligatory completely unfair benchmark

-It is a long standing tradition that small minimalistic libraries always have to be benchmarked against the industry standard, in a way carefully selected to make the new library appears in the best possible light.
+It is a long standing tradition that software libraries always have to be benchmarked in a way carefully selected to make the new library appear in the best possible light.

 In this case, I've selected the case of a Vec of 1000 elements of the following small plain data struct, using